Humlikon: Geography

 Humlikon has an area of 3.7 km2.
 Of this area, 63.6% is used for agricultural purposes, while 28.3% is forested.
 The rest of the land, (8.2%) is settled.

 The municipality is located south of the Thur river in the Zürcher Weinland.

 Swissair Flight 306

 On 4 September 1963, 43 people from Humlikon went to visit an agricultural test site near Geneva on Swissair Flight 306.
 When the flight crashed shortly after take off, the village lost one fifth of its 217 inhabitants, including all members of the municipal council, all the school caretakers and the post office clerk.

-Because most households still had grandparents or elder siblings, only six children had to leave their homes, all but one of whom were raised by relatives in other villages.
+39 children were orphaned by the crash.
+However, because most households still had grandparents or elder siblings, only six children had to leave their homes, all but one of whom were raised by relatives in other villages.

 On October 26 and 27, the new municipal council was elected by the remaining 52 inhabitants entitled to vote; it was not easy to fill all vacancies.